mikiereed/card_game/README.md

 # card_game

+#1, #2, & #3 below are accomplished through the CardDeck() class in the src/card_deck.py file.
+#4 below is run in the src/game.py file.

 1. Shuffle cards in the deck: randomly mix the cards in the card deck, and return a whole deck of cards with a mixed order.

 2. Get a card from the top of the deck: get one card from the top of the card deck, return a card, and if there is no card left in the deck, return error or exception.